Tac321/Steering-MPC/Steering-MPC-master/MPCC-master_Tac/README.md

 1) Install [hpipm](https://github.com/giaf/hpipm) including the python interface
 2) alternativly install Yalmip or CVX
 ### Run code
-0) in simulation.m change to the optimization framework you use (hpipm, Yalmip, CVX)
 1) run simulation.m
 2) play with the tunning in getMPC_vars.m
 3) change the car model between FullSize and ORCA